helxplatform/dug-dense-vectors/README.md

 curl -X Get  http://testhost.edc.renci.org:5000/query?query="high%20blood%20pressure"

-Installing on the Mac for python 3.9 (loadDenseVectors and dugSearchApp)
+Installing on the Mac for python 3.9 (loadDenseVectors and dugSearchApp).
+I suspect this would also work on Linux/Python 3.9, but I haven't tested it yet.

 Start by downloading and starting the latest version of ElasticSearch from